ArisDjango/BlogAntonio/README.md

     - order results by different fields, ex:
     - retrieve all objects ordered by their title
     ```py
-        Post.objects.order_by('title') //Ascending
+        Post.objects.order_by('title') #Ascending
-        Post.objects.order_by('-title') //Descending
+        Post.objects.order_by('-title') #Descending
     ```
 - Deleting objects
     ```py
         post = Post.objects.get(id=1)
         post.delete()
     ```
+    ```py
+    '''
+    NOTE:
+    deleting objects will also delete any dependent relationships for ForeignKey objects defined with on_delete set to CASCADE.
+    '''
+    ```
 - When QuerySets are evaluated
-    ```
+    ```py
+    '''
         QuerySets are only evaluated in the following cases:
         • The first time you iterate over them
         • When you slice them, for instance, Post.objects.all()[:3]